 The True Cost of UGC: Build vs Buy Analysis

-Building UGC capability in-house costs $80–$150k year-one when fully loaded for engineering, moderation, rights management, and ongoing maintenance.
+Building UGC capability in-house costs $80–$150k in year one once you fully load engineering, moderation, rights management, and ongoing maintenance.
 Buying via a platform runs $6–$120k depending on scale.
-The break-even sits at roughly 50 active widgets and 200+ pieces of monthly UGC: below that, buy; above, build starts to compete.
+The break-even sits at roughly 50 active widgets and 200+ pieces of monthly UGC.
+Below that, buy.
+Above it, build starts to compete.

 What "fully loaded cost" actually means

 Most brands underestimate UGC programme cost by 40–60% because they only count the platform subscription.
 The full cost stack includes: (1) platform/widget fees, (2) moderation labour (0.5–2 FTE depending on volume), (3) rights collection labour, (4) creative and editorial time, (5) ad spend on UGC creative if applicable, (6) infrastructure cost (CDN, storage, video hosting) for self-hosted approaches.
-Number 2 is the one most missed.
+Moderation labour is the line nearly everyone forgets.

 In-house cost stack